mconour/emoji-matcher/README.md

 # memory-card-game

-Memory game using React and React Hooks (useState, useEffect)
+Emoji memory game using React and Lodash